 ♾️ Lifetime access & updates

-Corfu’s Mouse Island and the picturesque Vlacherna Monastery are located at the southern tip of the Kanoni Peninsula, only about 20 minutes drive from the capital Kerkyra.
-A trip is worthwhile at any time of the day.
+Corfu’s Mouse Island and the picturesque Vlacherna Monastery are located at the southern tip of the Kanoni Peninsula, only about a 20-minute drive from the capital Kerkyra.
+A visit is worthwhile at any time of day.

 The Vlacherna Monastery is within walking distance via a narrow causeway.
-Directly behind it is the Mouse Island (Pontikonisi), which can be reached by sea from here.
-The taxi boats to Mouse Island depart several times a day directly from the dam of the monastery.
-For the journey from Corfu Town there are several options for you.
+Directly behind it lies Mouse Island (Pontikonisi), which can be reached by boat from here.
+The taxi boats to Mouse Island depart several times a day from the causeway by the monastery.
+There are several options for getting there from Corfu Town.

-By taxi or rental car to Vlacherna: About 20 minutes drive to the port of Kanoni, where free parking is available.
+By taxi or rental car to Vlacherna: About a 20-minute drive to the port of Kanoni, where free parking is available.
 You can find cheap car rental offers for Corfu with our partner Discover Cars*:

 ➲ To cheap rental cars for the island*